 How Concrete X-ray Works

-An x-ray image is essentially a shadow or projection of the density of objects that are targeted.
-As x-rays strike a target the photons will pass unimpeded through the softer less dense material, but will scatter or be absorbed by denser material.
-In a human body, bones contain calcium that acts a comparatively stronger absorber than muscle, fat and flesh.
-Fewer x-ray photons passes through the bones so leading to a pattern of higher and lower exposure on the film – and thus an effective image.
-The same principle applies to concrete x-ray – although both concrete and metal (usually steel) are much denser that the human body the relative difference in absorption enables an image to be formed.
+An x-ray image is essentially a shadow or a projection of the density of objects that are targeted.
+As x-rays strike a target, the photons will pass unimpeded through the softer less dense material, but will scatter or be absorbed by denser material.
 Steel will absorb more energy that concrete – leading to less x-rays hitting the detector directly in the straight-line from the emitting source to the detector.
 In effect a shadow is cast and recorded.
 As negatives are commonly examined rebar will show as a lighter patch (the inverse) – although with digital imaging it is very easy to reverse the contrast and show rebar and denser materials as darker.
 With film a chemical reaction occurs when the x-rays meet the film surface – and with DDA’s an electrical change is generated, which can be captured and quantified.

-A typical set up requires 2 operators – one for the detector and one for the source.
-When a floor or ceiling is imaged the 2 operators are on different floors – each making sure that the exclusion zone is clearly marked and no accidental intrusions occur.
+A typical concrete x-ray set up requires 2 operators – one for the detector and one for the source.
+While capturing the concrete imaging, the 2 operators are on different floors – each making sure that the exclusion zone is clearly marked and no accidental intrusions occur.
 The detector is most often on the upper floor facing down while the x-ray source is below facing up, although an inverted setup is also possible.
 It is important to line up the detector with the source to ensure the emitted rays are directly striking the detector (perpendicular) and not coming from an angle.
 Complete remote control is possible, or the source operator will manually switch on the x-ray beam first (assuming a x-ray tube is used) and then call the detector operator to switch open the panel and take an image.
 When isotopes are used the source operator cranks out the isotope from its secure container exposing it the air and effectively firing gamma rays towards the detector.

 Safety measures are vital and necessitate both operators to use a combination of survey meters and dosimeters to read the volume of radiation in their specific location and enforcing exclusion zones.
 Governing bodies set limits for exposure at a national and state level.